N288b 2020forms 2026

 5. In section four, detail the description of the Hawaii real property transaction, including the date of transfer and a general description of the property.

-6. Check the appropriate box in section five to indicate why a withholding certificate should be issued, completing any required calculations on the back of Copy A.
+6. Indicate your reason for requesting a withholding certificate by checking the appropriate box in section five and completing any required calculations on the back of Copy A.

 7. Finally, ensure that all signatures are provided where indicated, including those of spouses if applicable, before submitting your form.